Small-group health coverage at a glance

 In addition, premium tax credits (subsidies) in the exchange provide a tax advantage for low-income and middle-income people who purchase their own coverage; this makes the tax system a little more equitable in terms of how individual and group health insurance premiums are treated.

-Reimbursing employees for coverage is an option
+Reimbursing employees for coverage is an option: QSEHRAs or ICHRAs

 Under 2013 ACA implementation guidelines established by HHS, the IRS, and the DOL, employers of any size were banned from reimbursing employees for the cost of individual market coverage.
 The penalty for non-compliance, which was delayed until July 2015, was $100 per day, per employee – a significant deterrent, for sure.

 But in late 2016, Congress passed the 21st Century Cures Act with strong bipartisan support.
 Among many other things, the legislation allows businesses with fewer than 50 full-time equivalent employees to establish Qualified Small Employer Health Reimbursement Arrangements (QSEHRA).
+And starting in 2020, new regulations finalized by the Trump Administration will allow employers of any size to use Individual Coverage Health Reimbursements (ICHRA) to reimburse employees for individual market coverage.